Genymobile/gnirehtet/DEVELOP.md

 When the first packet for a specific UDP connection is received from the device, a new [`UDPConnection`] is created.
-It keeps a copy of the IP and UDP headers of this first packet, switching the source and the destination, in order to use them as headers for all response packets.
+It keeps a copy of the IP and UDP headers of this first packet, swapping the source and the destination, in order to use them as headers for all response packets.

 The relaying is simple for UDP: each packet received from one side must be sent